Safety and security policies

-Contacting Campus Safety and Security at extension 1400 for all emergencies will provide a speedier response for emergency service than calling other emergency services.
-When you call 1400, your call will be answered by a dispatcher who will take your information and contact other emergency services and the on-duty Campus Safety and Security Officer directly by radio.
+Contacting Public Safety at extension 1400 (or 765-983-1400) for all emergencies will provide a speedier response for emergency service than calling other emergency services.
+When you call 1400, your call will be answered by a dispatcher who will take your information and contact other emergency services and the on-duty Public Safety Officer directly by radio.

 The officer has the ability to provide specific direction and assist with building access for off-campus emergency responders such as responders from Rural-Metro Ambulance service, the Richmond Police department and the Richmond Fire Department.
 This assistance speeds response for the external responders.
 Additionally, calling 1400 allows for specific and immediate tracking of the phone call location, which cannot be done when calling outside of the college for assistance.

-Callers should always stay on the phone line with the Campus Safety and Security dispatcher until he/she terminates the call — do not hang up.
+Callers should always stay on the phone line with the Public Safety dispatcher until he/she terminates the call—do not hang up.
 Each time an officer responds to an emergency or incident on campus, the event is documented and forwarded to the appropriate support area, such as residence life, counseling or student development.

-Crime and Safety Alerts are issued by Campus Safety and Security for potentially dangerous situations.
+Crime and safety alerts are issued by Public Safety for potentially dangerous situations.
 Posted in prominent places on campus, these alerts may be e-mailed and/or placed in Around The Heart and posted on exterior doors of campus facilities.

-Campus Safety and Security along with Student Development provide information on safety and security to students and employees through seminars, films, bulletins, crime alerts, posters and brochures.
-In addition, the Director of Campus Safety and Security provides information to The Word, Earlham’s student newspaper, when needed to disseminate information or when requested by students working on stories for the publication.
+Public Safety along with Student Development provide information on safety and security to students and employees through seminars, films, bulletins, crime alerts, posters and brochures.
+In addition, the director of Public Safety provides information to Earlham’s student newspaper when needed to disseminate information or when requested by students working on stories for the publication.

 These statistics are distributed in accordance with the Student Right-to-Know and Campus Security Act.
 Earlham’s crime statistics are linked to from the Safety and Security website.

 It is the policy of Earlham College to actively investigate any report of a missing student who is enrolled at the College.
 If a member of the Earlham College community has reason to believe that a student is missing, all possible efforts are made to locate the student to determine his or her state of health and well-being.
-This effort is coordinated by the Earlham Campus Safety and Security, in collaboration with the Office of Student Development and the missing student’s family and friends.
+This effort is coordinated by the Earlham Public Safety, in collaboration with the Office of Student Development and the missing student’s family and friends.

 If not located within 24 hours, appropriate family members, associates, or a College official will make an official missing person report to the law enforcement agency with jurisdiction.
-Earlham Campus Safety and Security will cooperate with, aid, and assist the primary investigative agency in all ways prescribed by law.
+Earlham Public Safety will cooperate with, aid, and assist the primary investigative agency in all ways prescribed by law.